swogyanBhattarai/KlutchGame/README.md

 ## 🎨 Game Assets

-- All sprites, music, and sounds are included in the `assets` folder.
+- All sprites, music, and sounds are included in the `Music` and `Sprites` folder.
 - You can replace them with your own custom assets if desired.

 ---